Godawari, Kailali: Tourism

+Nayal Lake is situated in Godawari Municipality ward Number 12, Chapsalli which is hidden beauty of Godawari.

 Transportation

 Godawari serves as a gateway to Far-Western Nepal and a transport hub due to its location at the intersection of the Mahendra and Mahakali highways.

 Education

 The development of a significant number of schools and colleges in Godawari led far western Nepal to become an educational hub.
 Durga Laxmi Multiple Camus offers various courses on Arts, Commerce and education up to Post Graduate level.
 It offers a course of computer engineering for class 9 & 10.
 Saraswati International Model High School is renowned for its quality school-level education.
 Recently, The school was awarded by British Council for its educational excellence.
 Geta Eye hospital offers a diploma in ophthalmology.
 The proposed Dasharatha Chanda Institute of Medical Sciences which is in ward no.12 is under construction and will offer many courses in Medical sciences in future.

 Health

 Padma Hospital Pvt.
 Ltd, Sewa Nursing Home provides health services based on Attraiya.
 Geta Eye Hospital is one of the largest eye hospitals in the country.
 Geta Eye Hospital is a service-oriented, social organization that provides preventative and curative eye care services in the Far Western Region of Nepal.
 This hospital provides medical and surgical eye care services with community-based outreach activities such as Surgical eye camps and screening camps in all nine districts of the Seti and Mahakali Zones.
-The hospital also provides eye care services to a large number of patients visiting from Uttar Pradesh and Uttaranchal of Northern India.
+The hospital also provides eye care services to a large number of patients visiting from Uttar Pradesh and Uttarakhand of Northern India.
 The number of patients is increasing every year due to continuous improvement in surgical techniques and relatively low service costs of the medical and surgical treatments.
 These costs are easily affordable for the middle class as well as poor patients.